Snuggle/snugg.ie/_pages/hug-server.md

 ### Let's find a chassis and motherboard!

 <span class="image right"><a href="/assets/images/hug-server/original.webp"><img src="/assets/images/hug-server/original.webp" alt=""></a></span>
-I had ended up wandering upon an EBay listing for a Sandy Bridge server with listed for only £70!
+I ended up wandering upon an eBay listing for a Sandy Bridge server which was only £70.

-This was awesome, it had an 8-thread [Intel Xeon E3-1240](https://ark.intel.com/content/www/us/en/ark/products/52273/intel-xeon-processor-e3-1240-8m-cache-3-30-ghz.html) CPU plus an [Intel S1200BTL](https://ark.intel.com/content/www/us/en/ark/products/53557/intel-server-board-s1200btl.html) motherboard.
-The most important part for me though, was the [Ri-Vier RVS2-06A](https://www.ri-vier.eu/rivier-2u-12bay-chassis-with-sas-backplane-rvs206a-p-323.html) chassis with **included rails** and a 12-bay hotswappable SAS/SATA backplane.
-Yay!
-This would be perfect for building a custom server in as there are no OEM or proprietary parts - I could fit any components I'd like and there were no weird form factors that I would have to meet.
+This was awesome!
+It included an 8-thread [Intel Xeon E3-1240](https://ark.intel.com/content/www/us/en/ark/products/52273/intel-xeon-processor-e3-1240-8m-cache-3-30-ghz.html) CPU plus an [Intel S1200BTL](https://ark.intel.com/content/www/us/en/ark/products/53557/intel-server-board-s1200btl.html) motherboard.
+The most important part for me, though, was the [Ri-Vier RVS2-06A](https://www.ri-vier.eu/rivier-2u-12bay-chassis-with-sas-backplane-rvs206a-p-323.html) chassis with **included rails** and a 12-bay hotswappable SAS/SATA backplane.
+This was perfect for building a custom server within, as there were no OEM or proprietary parts — I could fit any components I'd like because there weren't any weird form factors to think about.
 It even used a standard PSU.

 <span class="image left"><a href="/assets/images/hug-server/motherboard.webp"><img src="/assets/images/hug-server/motherboard.webp" alt=""></a></span>

 The next part came along when I saw a motherboard that should've been worth about £500 at the time, which I bought for only £87.
-The ASUS Z10PE-D8 WS, a Haswell semi-workstation/server board with seven x16 PCIe lanes.
-It was so affordable because it 'had a bent CPU2 socket pin' and the seller wasn't sure if the second socket would still work, as they only had one CPU to test with.
+The ASUS Z10PE-D8 WS: a Haswell semi-workstation/server board with seven x16 PCIe lanes.
+It was so affordable because it *'had a bent CPU2 socket pin'* and the seller wasn't sure if the second socket would still work, as they only had one CPU to test with.
+I tested it myself, there were no issues!

 <span class="image right"><a href="/assets/images/hug-server/ebay.webp"><img src="/assets/images/hug-server/ebay.webp" alt=""></a></span>